Skip to Main Content

 When a journal article has 7 or more authors, list only the first 6 authors followed by et al. in the reference.

 The following is the general format of a reference to a journal article with seven or more authors.
 The first example is an online journal article with a DOI.
-The 2nd example is a journal article in print.
+The 2nd example is a journal article in print without a DOI.

 See the general rules for journal articles for more details.